 Anyone who’s looking for tips on how to redesign their own home will find plenty here.
 It’s also a great introduction for anyone thinking of getting into this business.
 Just be warned, there’s a lot more to it than what they show here.

 Love It or List ItLove It or List It

-More down to earth and realistic than other real estate shows, Love It or List It is one of the more unique offerings out there.
+More down-to-earth and realistic than other real estate shows, Love It or List It is one of the more unique offerings out there.
 Each episode follows designer Hilary Farr and real estate agent David Visentin as they compete to see who can win over their clients.
-Hilary must remodel an existing home while keeping to a specific budget set by the client.
+First, Hilary must remodel an existing home while keeping to a specific budget set by the client.
 Meanwhile, David must find a comparable home in the same price range to offer as an alternative.
 The client then decides which one they like best.

 As an introduction to the renovation process, the show does a great job of setting the right expectations.
 Every project involves tradeoffs for the homeowner as they decide how to spread their budget.
 Hilary does an amazing job of showing what kinds of decisions and compromises have to be made along the way.
 If anything, the show will leave you with a lasting impression of just how important location is in real estate.

 Million Dollar Listing: New YorkMillion Dollar Listing: New York

 Anyone thinking about buying in New York has dreams of becoming an agent or who loves the sight of a super luxury apartment; this is the show to check out.
 It follows several New York agents’ hectic and intertwining lives as they try to make it big in the industry.
 Along the way, they have to deal with demanding clients, relentless competition from other agents, and the sometimes chaotic journey to closing day.
 The featured agents have huge personalities, but the show doesn’t shy away from showing just how tough it is to make it in the luxury real estate market.
 It’s fast, entertaining, and, at times, a little dispiriting.